Disbursement Vouchers Updated

-Once I attach documentation to the DV, what do I do with the original??
+Once I attach documentation to the Disbursement Voucher, what do I do with the original??

-Is a DV cover sheet required to be attached to the DV?
+Is a Disbursement Voucher cover sheet required to be attached to the Disbursement Voucher?

 What causes the most delays in reimbursements to employees?

-There are two major causes of delayed reimbursements to include the following:
+There are two major causes of delayed reimbursements:

-- Obtaining online approval from the University employee to validate the expense is accurate and a true University expenditure.
+- Obtaining online approval from the University employee validating the expense is accurate and a true University expenditure.

 - Missing documentation or clarification of business purpose for the expense and how it benefits the University.
 Please refer to the Business Purpose guide.

 How does an employee approve an electronic reimbursement?